Conservation Tips for Businesses

 Small businesses use energy mostly for heating and cooling, lighting, office equipment, and any specialized machinery required for the business.

-Outlined below are six basic steps which small businesses can take to reduce energy consumption and lower energy bills.
+Outlined below are six basic steps that small businesses can take to reduce energy consumption and lower energy bills.

 - Track your energy costs.

 Take time to review your energy usage and understand how your business consumes energy.

 - Pay attention to how you use energy.